 HTTP - Parameters

-This chapter is going to list down few of the important HTTP Protocol Parameters and their syntax in a way they are used in the communication.
-For example, format for date, format of URL etc. This will help you in constructing your request and response messages while writing HTTP client or server programs.
-You will see complete usage of these parameters in subsequent chapters while explaining message structure for HTTP requests and responses.
+This chapter is going to list down few of the important HTTP Protocol Parameters and their syntax the way they are used in the communication.
+For example, format for date, format of URL, etc. This will help you in constructing your request and response messages while writing HTTP client or server programs.
+You will see the complete usage of these parameters in subsequent chapters while learning the message structure for HTTP requests and responses.

 HTTP uses a <major>.<minor> numbering scheme to indicate versions of the protocol.
 The version of an HTTP message is indicated by an HTTP-Version field in the first line.
 Here is the general syntax of specifying HTTP version number: